 Scalability is the ability of a service to expand to meet increasing performance demands.
 Write scalability is achieved by partitioning the data.
 Read scalability is achieved by replicating data from one partition to multiple secondary replicas distributed throughout the world.

 Availability (or uptime) defines the ability of a system to perform uninterrupted.
-The key to Azure AD’s high-availability is that our services can quickly shift traffic across multiple geographically-distributed data centers.
+The key to Azure AD’s high-availability is that the services can quickly shift traffic across multiple geographically distributed data centers.
 Each data center is independent, which enables de-correlated failure modes.

-Azure AD’s partition design is simplified compared to the enterprise AD design, which is critical for scaling up the system.
-We adopted a single-master design that includes a carefully orchestrated and deterministic primary replica failover process.
+Azure AD’s partition design is simplified compared to the enterprise AD design, using a single-master design that includes a carefully orchestrated and deterministic primary replica failover process.

 A system is more available if it is tolerant to hardware, network, and software failures.
 For each partition on the directory, a highly available master replica exists: The primary replica.
 Only writes to the partition are performed at this replica.
 This replica is being continuously and closely monitored, and writes can be immediately shifted to another replica (which becomes the new primary) if a failure is detected.
 During failover, there could be a loss of write availability typically of 1-2 minutes.
 Read availability is not affected during this time.